Dream Jobs Around The World (And How to Find Yours)

 Perform a self-assessment of your skills

 For many people, a dream job allows them to leverage their existing strengths.
-Someone with strong numerical skills, for example, may favour a career in accounting, while a creative type might aspire to become a designer or a writer.
+Someone with strong analytical skills, for example, may favor a career in consultancy, while a creative type might aspire to become a designer or a writer.
 It’s important to assess your unique skills and the types of roles where these are transferable.

 To do this, reflect honestly on your strengths as well as areas for improvement, considering past feedback you’ve received.
 Align these skills with your passions and interests, identifying which of them could be applied in a job setting.
 If you already know your dream job, it’s important to understand any skills and qualifications you’ll need and identify gaps.